werf/werf/docs/pages/reference/ci_cd_workflows_overview.md

 Rollback options:
  - Recommended: rollback via reverting the commit in the master branch.
 In this case, the state of the branch is kept synchronized with the state of the environment, so this is the preferred option for preserving schema integrity.
- - By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in Gitlab CI, the "rollback" button performs precisely these steps).
+ - By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).

 ### Deploy to production from master at the click of a button

 You can manually run a pipeline to deploy to production for a commit in the master branch only.
 The pipeline is triggered [manually](#варианты-ручного-запуска-pipeline) using the CI/CD system's tools, such as a dedicated button or an API call.

 Rollback options:
- - Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in Gitlab CI, the "rollback" button performs precisely these steps).
+ - Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
  - By reverting a commit in the master branch and then [manually](#run-a-pipeline-manually) run the pipeline using the CI/CD system: either by hitting a button in the CI/CD or by an API call.
 We do not recommend this option because the state of the master is not consistent with the state of the environment at all times (as opposed to the automatic deployment).
 Thus, it does not make sense to revert exclusively for the rollback.

 ### Automatically deploy to production using a tag